 For students with international guests who wish to travel to campus for commencement, please review the information about "Inviting Family Members to Visit the U.S." located on the website for International Student Services.

 If you have additional questions, please contact the International Student Services team via email at email@example.com, or stop by Tomlinson Hall, Room 143, to talk in person.

 Please be advised that all bags are subject to search.
-Only small bags, which fit under the seat, will be permitted inside the Veale Convocation Center.
-Strollers will not be permitted inside the seating area.
+Only small bags, which fit under the seat, will be permitted inside the Veale Convocation, Recreation and Athletic Center.

 No tickets are required for children under age 2.
 Children must be seated on a lap for the duration of the ceremonies.
 Please note that no strollers are allowed within the venue - a stroller check will be available for guests upon entrance to the Veale Convocation Center.
 A small children's play area is available in the Veale Convocation Center, but children must be accompanied by an adult at all times.

 All facilities are accessible to those with disabilities.
 When completing registration, it is students should indicate accessibility or special accommodations required for their guests to participate in the ceremony.
 All venues will have accommodations for those with mobility challenges.